Thousands take to Vancouver streets to walk for reconciliation

-Sunday morning drew a crowd of 50,000 people to Walk for Reconciliation, an event organised in partnership by Reconciliation Canada and the City of Vancouver.
+Sunday morning drew a crowd of 50,000 people to Walk for Reconciliation, an event organized in partnership by Reconciliation Canada and the City of Vancouver.

 Termed Numwayut, meaning "we are all one," the event also brought out some of the country's top officials, including Minister of Justice Jody Wilson-Raybould, National Chief Perry Bellegarde of the Assembly of First Nations and locally, B.C.
 Premier John Horgan and Vancouver Mayor Gregor Robertson.

-Winona Stevens was one of the first time attendees who came from North Vancouver to complete the two kilometre walk.
+Winona Stevens was one of the first time attendees who came from North Vancouver to complete the two-kilometre walk.

-Originally from Rocky Bay Nation in North Western Ontario, Stevens, 38, brought along her three year-old son, Jayden along with her.
+Originally from Rocky Bay Nation in North Western Ontario, Stevens, 38, brought along her three-year-old son, Jayden along with her.
 "He needs to understand his own culture and his own people.
 It is important that he has a lot of connection to his cultural roots," she said.

 "We come from survivors and I hope he carries that with him as he grows.
 I hope he knows his ancestors are survivors, and that he has a huge community behind him."